Find out about social media age restrictions for Australians under 16. Learn more

 Preventing Tech-based Abuse of Women Grants Program

-The Preventing Tech-based Abuse of Women Grants Program, led by eSafety, is part of the Australian Government’s commitment to improving the safety of Australian women and their children through the prevention of technology-facilitated gender-based violence.
+The Preventing Tech-based Abuse of Women Grants Program is part of the Australian Government’s commitment to improving the safety of Australian women and their children through the prevention of technology-facilitated gender-based violence.

 The program will be delivered from 2023 to 2028 with a total of $10 million available over at least three rounds.